Last updated: May 4, 2026

 Do I need a license to work as a private investigator in New Hampshire?

 Yes.
 New Hampshire requires a state PI license under RSA 106-F, administered by the NH State Police Permits and Licensing Unit.
-The individual license costs $150 (biennial) plus $25 for a criminal record check.
-You must also post a $50,000 surety bond and meet experience requirements: 4 years of qualifying law enforcement or investigative experience, or 2 years plus a criminal justice degree.
-Operating as a PI without a license is a violation of RSA 106-F.
+The individual license costs $150 biennial plus $25 for a criminal record check.
+A $50,000 surety bond (two-year, concurrent) is required.
+You must meet one of five qualifying experience paths: 4 years full-time law enforcement; 4 years as security director/senior officer; 4 years with a licensed security service; 2 years as PI agency investigator plus a criminal justice degree; or 4 years as a certified firefighter with IAAI certification.
+Operating as an unlicensed PI violates RSA 106-F.

 How much does a NH PI license cost?

-The individual PI license fee is $150 (biennial – valid 2 years).
-The criminal record check costs $25.
-Armed applicants also pay $23.25 for FBI fingerprinting.
-A $50,000 surety bond costs approximately $500-$1,000/year in annual premiums.
-A PI agency license costs $350.
-Total first-year cost for an individual licensed PI: approximately $700-$1,300 (license + bond + criminal check).
+Individual PI license: $150 biennial (valid 2 years).
+Criminal record check: $25.
+Armed applicants add FBI fingerprinting ($23.25) and Firearms Proficiency Certification (DSSP 158).
+The required $50,000 surety bond costs approximately $500-$1,000/year in annual premiums.
+Agency license: $350.
+Total first-year cost for an individual PI (unarmed, no agency): approximately $700-$1,300 (license + bond + criminal check).

 Where do I apply for a NH PI license?

-Does New Hampshire require PI insurance?
+Does New Hampshire require insurance for PI licensees?

 More New Hampshire Business Guides